veraPDF CLI Validation

 options followed by the 2 character profile code.

-To validate a single PDF/A file from the corpus using the PDF/A-1B profile type
+For example, to validate a single PDF/A file from the corpus using the PDF/A-1B profile type

 verapdf -f 1b corpus/veraPDF-corpus-staging/PDF_A-1b/6.6\ Actions/6.6.1\ General/veraPDF\ test\ suite\ 6-6-1-t02-pass-a.pdf